• Home

 What is the difference between upper and lower respiratory tract infections?

 Lower respiratory tract infections usually differ from upper respiratory tract infections by the area of the respiratory tract they disturb.
 While lower respiratory tract infections involve the airways below the voice box.
-On the other hand, upper respiratory tract infection takes place in the structures present in your larynx or above.
+On the other hand, upper respiratory tract infection occurs in the structures in your larynx or above.

 People suffering from lower respiratory tract infections can experience coughing as their primary symptom.

 However, people with upper respiratory tract infections can feel symptoms usually above their neck like sore throats, sneezing, and headaches.
-They can also experience body aches, particularly if they suffer from a fever.
+They can also experience body aches, particularly if they have a fever.

 It is important to know that most respiratory tract infections pass within one or two weeks.
 However, some symptoms can be treated at home.